ManticoreGamesInc/platform-documentation/src/tutorials/art/scene_creation.md

 1. Check out the other furniture included with the **My Room** template and furnish the rest of the room.
 You can also find more room props in the **CORE Content** tab > **Props** > **Urban** > **Interior**.
 Search **Community Content** to find furnishings from other creators or make and upload your own!

-2. Take a screenshot of your room and post it on the #showcase channel in CORE Creator's Discord.
+2. Take a screenshot of your room and post it on the `#showcase` channel in CORE's :fab fa-discord: [Creator Discord](../../discord.md).

-   TODO: Do we really want that?

 ![SceneCreation](../../img/SceneCreation/image2.png "image_tooltip"){: .center}